-In 2000, Alex Austin released a small 15-level demo of Bridge Builder, a game he developed in his spare time.
-The small but amazingly addictive game that lets you design bridges proved to be immensely popular, resulting in thousands of downloads and mention in several game magazines.
-Unfortunately while Alex was working on the full game, he was threatened with a lawsuit by Pre-Engineering Software Corp., a company that already trademarked the name ?Bridge Builder? for their own educational title.
+In 2000, Alex Austin released a small fifteen-level demo of Bridge Builder, a game he developed in his spare time.
+The small but amazingly addictive game that lets you design bridges proved to be immensely popular, resulting in thousands of downloads and mentions in several game magazines.
+Unfortunately, while Alex was working on the full game, he was threatened with a lawsuit by Pre-Engineering Software Corp., a company that had already trademarked the name "Bridge Builder" for their own educational title.
 The designer was forced to take down the game and his website, although the game has continued to attract a loyal following through numerous fan sites. |

 Fast forward to October, 2001, when Alex decided to give the game one more try.
 To cheers of fans worldwide, he released Pontifex, the official sequel to Bridge Builder that is superior to its predecessor in every respect.
-In the designer?s own words: ?Pontifex uses a complex physics engine called the Immortal Engine which allows for many different types of bridges to be built.
+In the designer's own words: "Pontifex uses a complex physics engine called the Immortal Engine which allows for many different types of bridges to be built.
 Once the design is completed you can test your bridge by sending a train across and watch as the train either passes over safely or plummets into the river below.
 The 3D engine lets you view your bridge from any angle including a first-person train view.
-Many different types of levels are included, from simple to complex, and a level editor lets you make your own levels to trade with other people.?
+Many different types of levels are included, from simple to complex, and a level editor lets you make your own levels to share with other people."